 I flinched when I woke and saw the sun streaming in through my window.
-How ironic!
-The first day after they left me alone in this wet and forgotten town the sun was shining.
+How ironic that first day after he left me alone in this wet and forgotten town the sun was shining.
 I hated how the beaming light was mocking me, and I pulled the cover over my head and stayed there the entire day.
 I only ate when Charlie came up with something he'd heated in the microwave.

 The darkness of the night fell again outside my window and I was still in bed.
 Oddly enough, I felt completely exhausted and I quickly fell asleep.

 "Well, I wasn't going to live without you," He rolled his eyes as if that fact were childishly obvious.
 "But I wasn't sure how to do it—I knew Emmett and Jasper would never help me … so I was thinking maybe I would go to Italy and do something to provoke the Volturi."

 I didn't want to believe he was serious, but his golden eyes were brooding, focused on something far away in the distance as he contemplated ways to end his own life.
 Abruptly, I was furious.

 "The Volturi are a family," he explained, his eyes still remote.
 "A very old, very powerful family of our kind.
 They are the closest thing our world has to a royal family, I suppose.
 Carlisle lived with them briefly in his early years, in Italy, before he settled in America—do you remember the story?"

 "Of course I remember."